renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 <aside class="floating">

-A farctuous society of amphibious beings that dwells within the lakes and rivers of the Ruby Plane.
+A fractuous society of amphibious beings that dwells within the lakes and rivers of the Ruby Plane.

 ---